 Additionally, some folks who have Asperger’s Syndrome cope by carefully observing and absorbing the personalities of others who are socially successful.
 This way may appear successful, but when you think about it you don’t really know who you are anymore.

-The most effective way you’ve coped is solitude- often immersing yourself with a special interest or hobby.
+The most effective way you’ve coped is solitude- often immersing yourself with your passion.
 However, being alone all the time isn’t the way you’d like to live the rest of your life, and you hope to find a way to find acceptance with others.

 The good news: you can build on your strengths.